anyscale/madewithml.github.io/docs/courses/mlops/monitoring.md

 Unfortunately, just monitoring the system's health won't be enough to capture the underlying issues with our model.
 So, naturally, the next layer of metrics to monitor involves the model's performance.
 These could be quantitative evaluation metrics that we used during model evaluation (accuracy, precision, f1, etc.) but also key business metrics that the model influences (ROI, click rate, etc.).

 It's usually never enough to just analyze the coarse-grained (rolling) performance metrics across the entire span of time since the model has been deployed.
 Instead, we should inspect performance across a period of time that's significant for our application (ex. daily).
-These fine-grained metrics might be more indicative of our system's health and we might be able to identify issues faster by not undermining them with historical data.
+These fine-grained metrics might be more indicative of our system's health and we might be able to identify issues faster by not obscuring them with historical data.

 > All the code accompanying this lesson can be found in this [notebook](https://colab.research.google.com/github/GokuMohandas/MLOps/blob/main/notebooks/monitoring.ipynb){:target="_blank"}.